microsoft/fluentui-system-icons/packages/react-icons/README.md

 `@fluentui/react-icons` are SVG based icons wrapped in a React element.
 Because each icon is its own element, you only need to import what you need for your application.

 There are two different states of each icon, `Filled` and `Regular`, so you can choose what works best for your application.
+These are by default 20px, and can be scaled up or down to suit your developer needs.

 There are also helpful interfaces that will allow you to add styling to fit the icons to your specific application.